Commonly asked questions on the legal issues relating to religious discrimination in the workplace

 Good employment practices

 As part of coherent diversity, inclusion and employee engagement strategies, employers should undertake thorough reviews or equality analyses of policies and working practices to remove unfair discrimination and bias.
-This is key to creating open workplace cultures where to be different is not a problem but an asset.
+HR have a key role in creating open workplace cultures where to be different is not a problem but an asset.

 Actions should focus on: